duckdb/duckdb_spatial/docs/functions.md

 #### Description

-Dumps a geometry into a set of sub-geometries and their "path" in the original geometry.
+Dumps a geometry into a list of sub-geometries and their "path" in the original geometry.

 #### Example